High-Tech High Heels North Texas Chapter Elects Seven New Directors to Board

 - Carol Primdahl

-“These new board members bring passion, along with diverse skills and experience to our Board of Directors” said Robin Bray, president of High-Tech High Heels – Texas Chapter.
+“These new board members bring passion, along with diverse skills and experience to our Board of Directors” said Robin Bray, president of High-Tech High Heels – North Texas Chapter.
 We are excited to work together to fund effective programs that improve STEM education, inspire and mentor the next generation and bring hands-on learning opportunities to girls across the entire K-12 STEM academic pipeline.“

-The High-Tech High Heels – Texas Chapter Board of Directors is led by President Robin Bray, Treasurer Linda Diehl and Secretary Christine Witzsche.
+The High-Tech High Heels – North Texas Chapter Board of Directors is led by President Robin Bray, Treasurer Linda Diehl and Secretary Christine Witzsche.

 Diana Aguirre – Diana is a director of development and alumni relations at the Erik Jonsson School of Engineering and Computer Science supporting the Mechanical Engineering and Electrical and Computer Engineering Departments.
 She enjoys connecting with the community, especially corporations and alumni, to build partnerships that support faculty research and student growth.
 Diana earned her B.S. in Computer Engineering from SMU a “few” years ago.